Post-Ayahuasca Integration: How to Avoid Slipping into Old Patterns

 Encourage your identity to shift to better ideals

 So embrace those changes and don’t resist them.
-Allow yourself to shift without feeling the need to revert back to who you were, just because it’s familiar.
-Feeling a little lost is part of the process of finding your authentic self.
-And you’re not going to find your authentic self if you fall back into the superficial identity that you were trying to get away from in the first place, just because it’s the easier option.
+Allow yourself to shift without feeling the need to revert to who you were, just because it’s familiar.
+Feeling a little lost is part of the process of finding your authentic self, and you’re not going to find your authentic self if you fall back into the superficial identity that you were trying to get away from in the first place, just because it’s the easier option.

 Part of the post-Ayahuasca integration process is to make sure you don’t go back to your old ways.
 This is why you need to maintain the changes that have been made via the medicine until they become an incorporated part of who you are.